cutePanda123/accomplishments/README.md

-# achievements
+# accomplishments
-a repo that saves all my career-related achievements
+This repository showcases all my career and academic-related accomplishments.